raj-wankhede-github/PDF-Chatbot-on-AWS-Lambda/README.md

         - `PINECONE_API_KEYS`: < Use the Pinecone api key >
         - `PINECONE_INDEX_NAME`: < Use the Pinecone index name >

-- Additional Environment variables for OpenAI Lambda function:
+- Additional Environment variables for `OpenAI` Lambda function:
     - `OPEN_API_KEYS`: < Use Key for OpenAI >
     - `S3_BUCKET_NAME`: < S3 bucket where the PDF files are present >

-- Additional Environment variables for Azure OpenAI Lambda function:
+- Additional Environment variables for `AzureOpenAI` Lambda function:
     - `AZURE_OPENAI_ENDPOINT`: < Use Custom Azure OpenAI Endpoint >
     - `AZURE_OPEN_API_KEYS`: < Use the Key for Azure OpenAI >
     - `S3_BUCKET_NAME`: < S3 bucket where the PDF files are present >

 - Additional Environment variables for Bedrock Lambda function:
+    - `MEMORY_TABLE`: <use the DynamoDB Table name which has Primary key as "SessionId" (String) >
     - `S3_BUCKET_NAME`: < S3 bucket where the PDF files are present >

 - Enable Function URL: